cnl-monica/cnl-monica.github.io/README.md

    * Adaptive Anomaly Driven Traffic Engineering (AADTE) using different dynamically applied configuration changes into the network devices, such as routing optimization, usage of QoS mechanisms or security policy enforcement.
 Specific optimizing changes are selected by a domain-specific decision maker module when traffic anomaly is detected.
    * Monitoring of information systems where the importance of solving security issues led us to design the monitoring tool's architecture inspired by the IPFIX.
 The proposed monitoring tool’s architecture involves the measurement of the operational parameters of an information system.
 It is easily scalable and powerful enough to handle a huge amount of monitored operations occuring in the case of DoS and DDoS attacks on a monitored information system.

-MONICA was concluded in 2015 with the conclusion of the IPFIX working group.

 ## Outcomes of MONICA
 ---